© 1999-2008

 June-September, 1980

-A native of Westchester County, NY, Mike replaced Tom Kelly on WDRC AM's afternoon show but was only there four months.
+A native of Eastchester NY, Mike graduated from the local high school and attended City College of New York.
+Mike replaced Tom Kelly on WDRC AM's afternoon show but was only there for four months.

 PRIOR: WPST Trenton, NJ; WMID Atlantic City, NJ; WPEN Philadelphia, PA; WKCI New Haven, CT

-AFTER: WYNY New York, NY; KLOU St. Louis, MO; WKHL Stamford, CT; WCBS FM New York, NY
+AFTER: WYNY New York, NY; KLOU St. Louis, MO; KMOX St. Louis, MO; WKHL Stamford, CT; WCBS FM New York, NY; WFAN New York, NY; MJI Broadcasting

-TODAY: He was known as Mike McCann before and after Big D, and today works as as a producer for syndicator MJI Broadcasting and works at WFAN New York; see his note (9-13-05) (e-mail).
+TODAY: Known as Mike McCann before and after Big D, today he lives in Fairfield, CT and works as a sports anchor at 1010 WINS New York; see his note (9-13-05) (e-mail).
+Check out his Field of Fotos blog.

 PAUL McSHANE